ChicagoPark/ADV-DL/README.md

 > #### (1) The `limitation of linear classifier`: we cannot solve the problem which `requires curve` to classify two groups
 >
 > * #### Does adding more linear layers help?
->      > No. Combincation of linear layers still linear.
+>      > No. Combination of linear layers still linear.

 > #### (2) Non-linearities: ReLU(x) = max(x,0)
 >